 As compared to digital mixers with the same number of faders and controls, control surfaces are far cheaper.
 You can get control surfaces with the fraction of the cost of digital mixers.

-So, for the price point of view, control surfaces are best alternatives of digital mixers.
+So, for the price point of view, control surfaces are the best alternatives to digital mixers.

 5 Best Control Surfaces For Logic Pro X